joewardperalta/digital-clock/README.md

 ## Live Clock
-A web based built-in standard clock built on NextJS.
+A web based standard clock built on NextJS.